riboviz/riboviz/docs/developer/testing.md

 ### Using your own expected results directory

 After running a workflow using your own configuration file you can copy your index, temporary and output directories and then use those copies for future tests.
-One way to do this is to create a new folder with these results e.g.
+One way to do this is to create a new folder with these results.
+For example:

 ```console
 $ mkdir results-<BRANCH>-<COMMIT-HASH>